Package 'greenAlgoR'

 Value

-a numeric vector of the same length as vec
+A numeric vector of the same length as vec with values rounded according to the conditional rules

 Author(s)